-My fiction and essays aim to promote humans' connection to nature.
+My fiction and essays aim to promote appreciation for the natural world.
 As an avid climber and health enthusiast, I also write about fitness, food, and outdoor play.
 I'm passionate about using storytelling to advocate for gender equality and ecosystem preservation.

-Between creating articles for my online journal, These Words Like Rocks, and curating The Work Behind the Body series, I've been tromping around the fantastical realm of my novel-in-progress.
+Lately I’ve been tromping around the fantastical realm of my novel-in-progress.
 The book follows an ancient lineage of wild women in their quest to bring humans back into ecological order.
-Sign up for my newsletter to receive sneak peeks into this epic project.

-I've lived in Wales, Peru, California, Wyoming, and Utah.
 My husband and I are taking root in our hometown of Bozeman.
-You'll most likely find me sweating coffee in the sole company of my devil-incarnate cat.
-When I'm not writing, I'm usually out climbing or hiking with my two absurdly fluffy dogs, Titia (t-sha) and Gambit.
+You’ll most likely find me chugging tea in the sole company of our cat, Jehuty.
+When I’m not writing, I’m usually enjoying nature with friends and my two absurdly fluffy dogs, Titia (t-sha) and Gambit.